pnnl/ExaGO/viz/README.md

       c.
 Include US state and county information in your database to support spatial queries that related to state or county.

       d.
 To enter the CSV files into database using command prompt do: `PGPASSWORD=ExaGO.2025 ./create_db.sh  --db exago_db --schema-sql ./schema.sql --drop  --truncate`.
-Here `exago_70k` is the database name.
+Here `exago_db` is the database name.
 Use it in the configuration `config.py` file.

+        * If you used different user name than `$USER` then use the following command: `PGUSER=user_name PGPASSWORD=ExaGO.2025 ./create_db.sh  --db exago_db --schema-sql ./schema.sql --drop  --truncate` (replace `user_name` with your user name.)

       e.
 This will create a database named `exago_db` with password `ExaGO.2025`.
 This information will be used to update the `config.py` file.